yihanjiang/Sequential-RNN-Decoder/README.md

 RNN Turbo Decoder
 Author: Yihan Jiang, UW & Hyeji Kim, UIUC.

+Updated: 09/19/2017

 We have a few scripts for user:

 (1) evaluate_rnn.py is a command line tool for evaluating Turbo RNN Decoder's BER curve.

-(2) evaluate_rnn.py is a command line tool for evaluating Turbo RNN Decoder's BER curve.
+(2) evaluate_commpy.py is a command line tool for evaluating Turbo Commpy Decoder's BER curve.

-(2) train_turbo_decoder_end2end.py is a command line tool for training Turbo Decoder with different noise.
+(3) train_turbo_decoder_end2end.py is a command line tool for training Turbo Decoder with different noise.

-(3) train_bcjr_rnn.py is a command line tool for training BCJR-like RNN
+(4) train_bcjr_rnn.py is a command line tool for training BCJR-like RNN

-(4) TBD: interpretibility.py
+(5) interpret.py shows how to duplicate interpretable graph in paper

 (*) TBD: Support User Defined Codec